Salilw1999/iesg-whitelabel-grafana/docs/sources/setup-grafana/configure-security/planning-iam-strategy/index.md

 Grafana roles control the access of users and service accounts to specific resources and determine their authorized actions.

-You can assign roles through the user interface or APIs, establish them through Terraform, or synchronize them automatically via an external IAM provider.
+You can assign roles through the user interface or APIs, establish them through Terraform, or synchronize them automatically via an external IESG provider.

 ### What are roles?